vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - Microsoft Defender Antivirus
 - [Microsoft Defender for Endpoint Plan 1](microsoft-defender-endpoint.md)

 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)

+> [!TIP]
+> - **[Defender for Endpoint Plan 1](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/defender-endpoint-plan-1.md)** is available as a standalone plan, and is included in Microsoft 365 E3.
+> - **[Defender for Endpoint Plan 2](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/microsoft-defender-endpoint.md)** is available as a standalone plan, and is included in Microsoft 365 E5.
+> - If you have Microsoft 365 E3 or E5, make sure to **[set up your Defender for Endpoint capabilities](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/deployment-strategy.md)**.
 > [!NOTE]
 > As a Microsoft MVP, [Fabian Bader](https://cloudbrothers.info) contributed to and provided material feedback for this article.